Aritra-20/Twitter-Sentiment-Analysis/README.md

 While building our dataset we had to open a Twitter Developer account then  extract raw tweets based on our requirement.
 After that we compiled the  collected data into a csv file and made it ready to create a dataframe.

 In the phase of data preprocessing we tried to emit the stop-words, comments, url  and other unnecessary items from our dataset.
-We have used some popular builtin methods to complete this step.
+We have used some popular built-in methods to complete this step.
 Then we calculated polarity scores to signify that our dataset is balanced and not biased towards any polarity.

 In the case of Model building, first we had to split our dataset into the training and testing part.
 Then we fit our model with MultinomialNB and got some results and as we know MultinomialNB works in that case of classification where we have sufficient differences between the classes.
 So we also used SGDClassifier to get a better result.